haothach/Flight_Booking_Python/README.md

 # Flight Booking System

-This is a **Flight Booking System** built with **Python** and **MySQL**.
+This is a **Flight Booking System** built with **Python**, **MySQL**, and **JavaScript**.
 The system allows users to search for flights, book tickets, and manage bookings.
-It is designed to provide a basic interface to interact with flight data stored in a MySQL database.
+It is designed to provide a web-based interface to interact with flight data stored in a MySQL database.

 ## Features